Posters are one of the earliest methods of advertising and propaganda.

 We put together a poster guide on how to create top-selling posters.
 Ready to get started?
 Let’s dive right on into all the good stuff.

 Advertising – Advertising posters are the most typical type of posters that are still used to very this day.
 They usually include call-to-actions (CTAs).

 Propaganda – Propaganda posters carry a stereotype of negative connotation.
-They are usually associated with negative press such as political and war topics.
-They usually contain logos, bold typography, and particular philosophy.
+They are usually associated with negative press, such as political and war topics.
+They typically contain logos, bold typography, and a particular philosophy.